tripzilch/tripzilch.github.io/articles/polysub.md

 That's it!
 Think about it, slicing polygons unevenly just makes holes.
 You could even do this with pen and paper and a *lot* of patience.

-The following is an example of even subdivision, where the polygons are sliced roughly in half.
+The following is an example of even subdivision, where the polygons are sliced roughly in half:

 ![Even subdivision](polysub-2.jpg)
 *Garden-variety polygon subdivison.*

-The image below shows uneven subdivision.
+And the image below shows uneven subdivision.
 As you can see it creates holes!

 ![Uneven subdivision](polysub-3.jpg)
 *Uneven polygon subdivision.*